A unified test for regression discontinuity designs: Unified test based on joint asymptotic normality

-Employing our theoretical results, the following result shows that the finite sample distribution of $\hat M_{0,l,p}(h)$ can be approximated by the distribution of the maximum value of the $(d+1)$-dimensional multivariate normal random vector.
+Similar to the sWald statistic, the Max statistic is constructed by standardizing diagonal elements.
+The following statement shows that the finite sample distribution of $\hat M_{l+1,p+1}(h)$ is approximated by the distribution of the maximum value of the $(d+1)$-dimensional multivariate normal random vector. \footnote{This construction via simulation is similar to the plug-in sup-t implementation in \cite{oleaSimultaneousConfidenceBands2019}.} \begin{proposition} Suppose Assumptions \ref{asp:1} and \ref{asp:2} hold with $R \geq p+2$ and $S\geq l+3$, and the asymptotic covariance matrix $V_{l+1,p+1}$ is nonsingular.
+If $n h_{min}\to\infty$, $nh_f^2 \to\infty$, $n (h_{max})^{2l+5}\to0$ and $n (h_f)^{2p+3} \to0$,